top of page

 Sarah Kamya and Little Free Diverse Libraries

 Little Free Diverse Libraries is the brainchild of Sarah Kamya, a New York City school counsellor and book lover who started this project in June 2020 in her hometown of Arlington, Massachusetts with the goal of amplifying Black voices, celebrating Black stories, and supporting Black-owned book stores.
 She started small in her own community and the project quickly grew.
-Sarah's project has now grown into a non-profit called Diverstories.

 Sarah has raised thousands of dollars and collected thousands of donated books that have been shipped to all U.S. states.
 She has inspired people all over the U.S. and Canada to follow suit with Little Free Diverse Libraries projects of their own -- including right here in Kitchener-Waterloo.
 Thank you, Sarah, for creating this movement!